 WOOD: Soft, light, not strong, brittle, coarse-grained, light brown with thick, white sapwood.

-USES: Sometimes cut for rough lumber.
+USES: Fuel, charcoal, and sometimes cut for rough lumber.

 DISTRIBUTION: Restricted to the mountains where it occurs as a scattered tree on the drier slopes and ridges.